 Conflict of Interest Statement

 The Journal of Biocommunication Management Board and Editors believe that transparency in academic research is essential.
 Our JBC authors are now required to disclose any possible conflict of interest when submitting a manuscript.
 In accordance with the Journal of Biocommunication's editorial policy, no potential conflict of interest has been reported or declared by Dr. Byrne's estate.

-The Journal of Biocommunication wishes to acknowledge Mary Anne Byrne, who graciously has allowed us to publish the content from her late husband's recorded lecture presentations.
+The Journal of Biocommunication wishes to acknowledge the late Mary Anne Byrne, who before her own death, had graciously allowed us to publish the content from her late husband's recorded lecture presentations.

 Dr. Byrne's portrait was provided by Mary Ann Byrne.